SharoonRafeek/SharoonRafeek/README.md

 ### Hi there 👋
+I build software that brings ideas to life.
+Whether it's for people, products, or problems that need fixing.
+I don’t stick to one thing, if it needs to be built, I’ll figure it out.
+Always learning, always shipping.
+I’m here to make things that matter.
 <!--
 **SharoonRafeek/SharoonRafeek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.